pusheeen/deep_alpha_copilot/README.md

       "legacy_analysis": "Full-text interpretation from the nightly batch (optional)."
     }
     ```
+  - `company/{TICKER}.json`: consolidated runtime cache that combines the latest price snapshot and news summary for quick reuse by the UI.
   Runtime artifacts are refreshed automatically by the API.
 Cached files expire after 30 minutes.

 ## Quick Start